How to Sell with Merch by Amazon: It’s Time for Sellers to Get the Royal(ty) Treatment

 - I’ve found more high volume, low(ish) competition keywords I can add to my product page (red boxes)

 - I’ve learned there is apparently a market for sloth-themed nature apparel (red arrow).
 A future graphic design perhaps?

-Keep in mind, my examples here were only based on one root keyword.
+Keep in mind that my examples here were only based on one root keyword.
 If you spent some real time digging with Cerebro and Magnet, you will end up finding words and phrases you never would’ve thought to use for your Merch by Amazon listing.
 This may include anything from common misspellings of words to adjacent phrases that open up your Amazon product to unforeseen markets.

 Great – now you have a pile of keywords.
 What do you do with them all?

 The last stop on our tour of free Helium 10 tools brings us to Scribbles – the end all, be all Amazon listing optimization tool.